UNDER CONSTRUCTION

 Her pen scratched furiously, blotted, scratched again.

-She paused, counting on her fingers, frowning at the oddness of the numbers.
+She paused again, counting on her fingers, frowning at the oddness of the numbers.
 'A hostess must be attentive to these things' – she had heard it often said.
 "Six gentlemen, ten ladies?
 That will never do."
 She tapped the pen against her teeth, then brightened suddenly.
-"The officers!
+"The officers!"
 Yes, Lydia and Kitty speak so warmly of Mr. Wickham and Mr. Denny.
-And if we have the Colonel too, that makes three more gentlemen – and so handsome they will look at the table, the scarlet set against our best damask."
+And if we have the Colonel too, that makes three more gentlemen – and so handsome they will look at the table, the scarlet set against our best damask.

-She hastily wrote down the names and then realised that although the balance was better, a gentleman was still missing.
+She hastily wrote down the names, then realised that, although the balance was better, a gentleman was still missing.
 She decided on the vicar to fill in the list.
 There, ten gentlemen and ten ladies – nothing could be more correct.
-What a sight it will be when they are all arranged about our table, the Bingleys and Darcy, Mr. Bennet and our girls everywhere admired between.
+What a sight it will be when they are all arranged about our table, the Bingleys and Mr. Darcy, Mr. Bennet and our girls everywhere admired between.
 The Lucases will die of envy.

 Having settled the matter, she leaned back with a satisfied air, the list before her blotched and triumphant, and rang for Hill to carry word to the kitchen that a dinner of true distinction was to be prepared for Saturday evening.
 She took her wooden box containing her menu cards.